f5devcentral/f5-tgw-examples/README.md

 The return traffic from the Worload VPC goes back to the 10.1.5.0/24 subnet of the Inspection VPC and forwarded to the interal interface of the BIG-IP on 10.1.7.0/24.

 Since the return traffic originates from the same interface that the BIG-IP sent the traffic to the Worload VPC it makes use of its connection table to return the traffic to the Firewall device that originally sent the traffic.
 This is accomplished by making use of the Auto Lasthop feature of the BIG-IP.
 This is possible because the BIG-IP and Firewall devices are located on the same subnet.

+## Further Work

+Currently this deploys a BIG-IP pair in a single AZ.
+For a production deployment you would want to deploy an additional pair of devices in a separate AZ and allow Transit Gateway to distribute traffic from each AZ to the devices.
+Failover has also not been fully configured to trigger an update of the Route Table entries (currently assumes that "bigip1" is the active device.

 ## Support
 For support, please open a GitHub issue.
 Note, the code in this repository is community supported and is not supported by F5 Networks.
 For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).